sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 - Up Next
 > You will get a chance to implement multiprocessing in a Node.js environment.
 This
-> allows yyou to farm out work to other process on the system and take advantages
+> allows you to farm out work to other process on the system and take advantages
 > of multiprocessor servers.